 To find out more on the upcoming courses go to:

-Kym is a mum of 3 boys, 5, 8 and 10 yrs, trains and races in multisport and adventure racing events and is very passionate about nutrition and wellness.
+Kym is a mum of 3 energetic boys, trains and races in multisport and adventure racing (currently as part of Tiger Adventure NZ).
 She is the co-creator and retreat leader at NZ Adventure Retreats and is part of the team that has won the Spirited Women Adventure Race long course for the past 4 years.

-Kym along with Rach Smith from Navigation North and Nic Leary will be running a specific Womens Adventure Race Skills weekend in Kapiti September 7th and 8th, Tauranga November 2nd and 3rd and Hawkes Bay Feb 29th and March 1st to help with up-skilling in different aspects of the race and helping you become a more confident and competent adventure racer.
-Contact email@example.com
+Kym along with Rach Smith (NZ elite orienteer) from Navigation North and Nic Leary (NZ elite mountain biker and physio) will be running a specific Women’s Adventure Race Skills weekend in Kapiti November 28th/29th and Auckland Feb 12th/13th to help with up-skilling in different aspects of the race and helping you become a more confident and competent adventure racer.